Probing the Dynamics of Two-Level System Defect Ensembles via Broadband Cryogenic Transient Dielectric Spectroscopy: Details of the Experimental Setup

 where $k$ is the wavenumber.
 Significantly, Eq.\,\ref{eq:beta} predicts that when $k^2<k_c^2$, $\beta$ becomes imaginary, and the solutions become decaying exponentials along the waveguide in a domain known as the waveguide's cutoff \cite{pozar}.
 Therefore, we can describe the frequencies of the allowed modes of the waveguide using

 where $c$ is the speed of light.
 From Eq.\,\ref{eq:f_c_mn}, we then identify the cutoff frequency, which is the lowest frequency $\text{TE}_{10}$ mode, given by assuming that $a\geq b$.

 The cutoff frequency formula provided in Eq.\,\ref{eq:cutoff} is idealized and assumes a perfect rectangular waveguide, which is challenging to manufacture in practice due to the sharp inner corners.
 Therefore, we utilize Ansys HFSS to consider the design of the actual waveguide in this work.
 The drive and readout ports are coaxial SMA cables that transition into small antennas integrated into the waveguide.
 This coupling scheme smoothly transforms the coaxial mode of the SMA cables to a close approximation the $\text{TE}_{10}$ mode of an ideal rectangular waveguide, producing a polarized electric field that will ultimately couple to the TLS defects in the sample.

-Figure\,\ref{fig:blueprints} provides detailed dimensions of our SMA to WR-229 3D rectangular waveguide adapter.
-In this work, we leverage Eq.\,\ref{eq:cutoff} to achieve the desired 3 to 6 GHz frequency band and adapt the perfect rectangular waveguide designs to make the manufacturing easier.
-In particular, our design features an inner radius of the 3D waveguide designed to use a 3/8 inch end mill.
-M2.5 screws are used to mount the 4.1 mm SMA pins that integrate into the designs shown in Fig.\,\ref{fig:blueprints}.

-We fabricate two copies of the SMA to WR-229 3D rectangular waveguide adapter to construct a full waveguide.
-Then, we construct a clamp for samples that can be introduced between the two waveguide adapters.
-This approach allows us to consider a variety of sample layouts and sizes.
-The assembly of the complete waveguide can be seen in Fig.\,\ref{fig:exploded_waveguide}.
+The waveguide is machined from 6061 aluminum using a HAAS Super Mini Mill.
+We improve the surface finish, especially near the rounded corners, using steel wire wool and polishing stones, and clean the final parts with isopropanol (IPA) to remove residues.
+The full device consists of two SMA-to-WR-229 3D rectangular waveguide adapters with an interchangeable sample clamp mounted between them, allowing different sample geometries and sizes to be tested.
+A photograph of the finished waveguide assembly with mounted samples is shown in Fig.~\ref{fig:waveguide}(b), and the measured S-parameters are shown in Fig.~\ref{fig:waveguide}(c).